Scroll to top

 Important Warnings

-• Maintain lowest possible profile.
-Foreign nationals are potential targets for both kidnapping and terrorism.
+• Maintain the lowest possible visible profile.
+Foreign nationals are potential targets for kidnapping and terrorism.
+Avoid any public indication of identity, employer, or itinerary.

-• Armed escort is the minimum recommended protection for all ground movements.
+• Armed escort and armoured vehicles are the minimum recommended protection for all ground movements in Karachi.

 FAQ